California Republican Party: U.S. Senate

 Both of California's U.S. Senate seats have been held by Democrats since 1992.
-John F. Seymour was the last Republican to represent California in the U.S. Senate.
-Appointed in 1991 by Pete Wilson who resigned his Class I Senate seat because he was elected governor in 1990, Seymour lost the 1992 special election to determine who would serve the remainder of the term expiring in 1995.
-Seymour lost the special election to Democratic challenger Dianne Feinstein, who was subsequently elected to a full term two years later and has held the seat since.
-Pete Wilson was also the last Republican elected to represent California in the U.S. Senate in 1988, and the last Republican to represent California for a full term in the U.S. Senate from 1983 to 1989.
+John F. Seymour is the last Republican to have represented California in the U.S. Senate.
+Appointed in 1991 by Pete Wilson who resigned his Class I Senate seat because he was elected governor in 1990, Seymour lost the 1992 special election to Democratic challenger Dianne Feinstein for the remainder of the term expiring in 1995.
+Feinstein held the seat until her death in 2023.
+Pete Wilson is the last Republican to have won an election to represent California in the U.S. Senate, when he won in 1988.
+He is also the last Republican to represent California for a full term in the U.S. Senate from 1983 to 1989.

+The last Republican to hold the other senatorial seat (the Class 3 seat) was Thomas Kuchel who held the seat for three terms, from 1953 to 1969.
+Kuchel ran for a fourth term, but lost the Republican primary.

-With the passage of Prop 14 in 2010 setting up a jungle primary system in California, there was a period of 10 years (2012 – 2022) in which no Republican made the general election for the US Senate, as Republicans were locked out from the general elections in both the 2016 election and the 2018 election.
+With the passage of Prop 14 in 2010 setting up a jungle primary system in California, there was a period of 10 years (2012–2022) in which no Republican made the general election for the US Senate, as Republicans were locked out from the general elections in both the 2016 election and the 2018 election.

 U.S. House of Representatives

-Out of the 52 seats California is apportioned in the U.S. House of Representatives, 12 are held by Republicans:
+Out of the 52 seats California is apportioned in the U.S. House of Representatives, 9 are held by Republicans: